 Buyers who want more power have access to a 2.4-liter four-banger that's tuned to generate 168 horsepower at 6,000 rpm and 167 lb-ft. of torque at 4,100 rpm.
 The 2.4-liter is bolted to a CVT regardless of whether power is sent to the front axle or to all four wheels.
 The 2.4-liter can replace the 2.0-liter in base cars at an extra cost, and it comes standard on the top three trims.

-The base trim comes standard with halogen headlights, LED tail lamps, heated mirrors, tinted windows, 18-inch alloy wheels wrapped by all-terrain tires, cloth upholstery, a six-way manually-adjustable driver's seat, a 60/40 split fold-down rear bench, manual A/C, a leather-wrapped steering wheel, a 140-watt stereo with four speakers, a multi-function steering wheel, FUSE, cruise control and power locks.
+The base trim comes standard with the 2.0-liter four, a five-speed manual transmission, halogen headlights, LED tail lamps, heated mirrors, tinted windows, 18-inch alloy wheels wrapped by all-terrain tires, cloth upholstery, a six-way manually-adjustable driver's seat, a 60/40 split fold-down rear bench, manual A/C, a leather-wrapped steering wheel, a 140-watt stereo with four speakers, a multi-function steering wheel, FUSE, cruise control, and power locks.

 Highlights from the options list include leather upholstery, a 710-watt Rockford Fosgate premium audio system, parking sensors, piano black trim, a remote engine starter, and a navigation system controlled by a seven-inch touch screen mounted on the center stack.

 All Outlander Sport models come standard with dual front, front side and full-length side curtain airbags in addition to a driver's knee airbag, traction and stability control systems and a tire-pressure monitoring system.